 Students are expected to attend school for the entire school today.
 Dismissals, therefore, should be infrequent and for a significant purpose.
-To be dismissed, a student must present a dismissal note from a parent to the attendance secretary prior to homeroom in order to ensure inclusion on the daily attendance.
-Students will be issued a dismissal pass to present to his or her teacher at the time of the dismissal and must sign-out in the main office prior to leaving the building.
+To be dismissed, a parent/guardian must submit a written or electronic dismissal to the attendance secretary via the hsattendance@westwood.k12.ma.us account prior to 9:30 AM.
+Students must sign-out prior to exiting the building.
 Failure to follow the dismissal protocol or misuse of the dismissal system may result in disciplinary action.
 Students who are dismissed from school may not return after the end of the school day to participate in athletics, or extracurricular activities, unless they have received prior approval from the Principal, Assistant Principal or Dean of Students.

 Dismissals due to illness will be handled by the school nurse.
-Students who are ill should report to the health office so that the school nurse may contact the student's parent.
+Students who are ill should report to the health office so that the school nurse may contact the student's parent/guardian.